 “The guard either didn’t see it or didn’t realize its significance.
-His opening move was to punch me instead of kicking out at my leg.”
+His opening move was to punch me instead of kicking my leg.”

 “Ah,” he said, but he was still looking at me like he thought I was holding out on him.

 I really wasn’t.
-Yes, I was faster and better trained than the guard, but if that big son of a bitch had taken me to the ground, I would have been screwed.
+Yes, I was faster and better trained than the guard, but if that big son of a bitch had taken me to the ground, that would have been a much uglier fight.